aws/aws-imds-packet-analyzer/README.md

 - The `install-deps.sh` script assumes AL2 and internet connectivity
 - Althought the ImdsPacketAnalyser have been run on multiple distributions, it is only tested on AL2 before new commits are pushed.
 - ImdsPacketAnalyzer only supports IPv4
 - ImdsPacketAnalyzer is intended to be used to identify processes making IMDSv1 calls.
 There is no guarnatee that it will catch all IMDS calls and it is possible that a network can be configured to route other traffic to the IMDS ip address.
-The analyzer is reliable enough to be used as a security tool to detect IMDSv1 calls.
+The analyzer is reliable enough to be used as a tool to detect IMDSv1 calls.
 - ImdsPacketAnalyser has not been tested with production traffic in mind, it is intended to be run as a analysis tool to be removed once the source of IMDSv1 calls have been identified.